Alan J. Dixon

-Alan John Dixon (July 7, 1927 – July 6, 2014) was an American politician and member of the Democratic Party who served in the Illinois General Assembly from 1951 to 1971, as the Illinois Treasurer from 1971 to 1977, as the Illinois Secretary of State from 1977 to 1981 and as a U.S. Senator from 1981 until 1993.
+Alan John Dixon (July 7, 1927 – July 6, 2014) was an American politician and member of the Democratic Party who served in the Illinois General Assembly from 1951 to 1971, as the Illinois Treasurer from 1971 to 1977, as the Illinois Secretary of State from 1977 to 1981 and as a member of the United States Senate from 1981 to 1993.

 Early life

-Born in Belleville, Illinois on July 7, 1927, Dixon attended Illinois public schools and later earned his bachelor's degree from the University of Illinois at Urbana-Champaign and his J.D. from Washington University in St. Louis.
+Born in Belleville, Illinois, on July 7, 1927, Dixon attended Illinois public schools and later earned his bachelor's degree from the University of Illinois at Urbana-Champaign and his J.D. from Washington University School of Law in 1949.
 While attending the University of Illinois, he joined the Delta Upsilon fraternity.
 During World War II, Dixon served in the United States Navy.

 State political career

 General Assembly

-Dixon served as a member of the Illinois House of Representatives from 1951 to 1963 and as a member of the Illinois State Senate from 1963 to 1971, serving as Minority Whip for part of that time.
+Dixon served as a member of the Illinois House of Representatives from 1951 to 1963 and as a member of the Illinois Senate from 1963 to 1971, serving as Minority Whip for part of that time.

 Karl Rove and the Dixon campaign incident

-In the fall of 1970, Karl Rove, a future White House Deputy Chief of Staff in the George W. Bush Administration, used a false identity to enter the office of Dixon's campaign for Illinois Treasurer and stole 1000 sheets of paper with campaign letterhead.
+In the fall of 1970, Karl Rove, a future White House Deputy Chief of Staff in the George W. Bush administration, used a false identity to enter the office of Dixon's campaign for Illinois Treasurer and stole 1.000 sheets of paper with campaign letterhead.
 Rove then printed fake campaign rally fliers promising "free beer, free food, girls and a good time for nothing", and distributed them at rock concerts and homeless shelters, with the effect of disrupting Dixon's rally.
 Dixon eventually won the election.
 Rove's role would not become publicly known until August 1973.
 Rove told the Dallas Morning News in 1999, "It was a youthful prank at the age of 19 and I regret it."

 1976 elections

 In 1976, Dixon was elected Illinois Secretary of State.
 The 1976 Illinois State election was turbulent for the Democratic Party.
-Outgoing Governor Dan Walker had lost the support of the Party and was defeated in the primary election.
+Outgoing Governor Dan Walker had lost the support of the party and was defeated in the primary election.
 Dixon's election as Secretary of State left two years on his term as State Treasurer.
 To prevent Walker from appointing himself or anyone else to the position, Dixon proposed to incoming Republican Governor James R. Thompson that he would resign after Thompson was inaugurated if Thompson agreed to Dixon's choice for State Treasurer.
 Dixon's choice was Donald R. Smith, a Republican who was the ranking Civil Service employee in the State Treasurer's office and who had agreed not to run for re-election.
 Dixon served as Secretary of State until 1981, when he took office as a United States senator from Illinois.